tchen00/PvZ/README.md

 - **Peihua**
     Continued working on Zombie attack.
 Fixed the bug where if one Zombie attacks, the whole screen freezes.
 Also fixed the bug where only one Zombie can attack at a time (because there was only one timer) by moving most of the attack code from the draw method to the actual attack method itself.
 - **Tammy**
     Added projectile in the master branch -- still has a bit of technical issues with display (will fix tomorrow)

+### DAY 13: May 28 2019
+- **Peihua**
+    Added a Shovel class so that plants can be removed from the grid.
+Also worked on the normal game mode(player can choose plants instead of it being random).
+Got the boxes to setup and plants to move (coordinates do not align too well, to be fixed tomorrow).